-Our policy is to protect our intellectual property by obtaining US and foreign patents to protect technology, inventions and improvements important to the development of our business.
-Currently, we have seventeen issued

-U.S. patents in force, plus one that is projected to issue in 2012, and these patents have numerous foreign counterparts issued and pending.
-Of those issued, twelve U.S. patents and two Australian patents relate to various aspects of MelaFind®.
+Our policy is to protect our intellectual property by obtaining U.S. and foreign patents to protect technology, inventions and improvements important to the development of our business.
+Currently, we have twenty issued U.S. patents in force, plus two that are projected to issue in 2013, and these patents have numerous foreign counterparts issued and pending.
+Of those issued, sixteen U.S. patents and three Australian patents relate to various aspects of MelaFind® technology.
 Two of the U.S. patents are design patents, while all others are utility patents.
-In addition, we have thirteen more U.S. utility patents currently pending, all of which relate to MelaFind.® Of the many pending foreign patent applications that relate to MelaFind®, six are currently in the European regional phase (with the European Patent Office), while five are pending in Australia, four in Canada, three in Japan, and four in Hong Kong.
+In addition, we have ten more U.S. utility patents currently pending, all of which relate to MelaFind®.
+Of the many pending foreign patent applications that relate to MelaFind®, ten are currently in the European regional phase (with the European Patent Office), ten are pending in Australia, nine in Canada, three in Japan, and four in Hong Kong.
 Also, we have obtained non-exclusive licenses from several of our suppliers for critical components of MelaFind®.
-We have not granted any significant licenses with respect to our intellectual property other than licenses granted in connection with our DIFOTI® product which was discontinued in 2005.
+We have not granted any significant licenses with respect to our intellectual property other than licenses granted in connection with our DIFOTI product, which was discontinued in 2005.